mesosphere-backup/dcos-cassandra-service/README.md

 </dependency>
 ```

-The above is the correct dependency for CQL driver to use with the DCOS Cassandra service.
-After adding this dependency to your project, you should have access to the correct binary dependencies to interface with the Cassandra Cluster.
+The snippet above is the correct dependency for CQL driver to use with the DCOS Cassandra service.
+After adding this dependency to your project, you should have access to the correct binary dependencies to interface with the Cassandra cluster.

 ##### Connecting the CQL Driver.
 The code snippet below demonstrates how to connect the CQL driver to the cluster and perform a simple query.